Save on Logo Design, Brandon, Florida

 Your logo should imprint an image in the eye and minds of those who see it.
 It should appear in nearly every marketing piece, but it shouldn’t be expected to communicate everything.

-So we use the Logo Design Rules of the pros.
+So I use the Logo Design Rules of the pros.
 A logo should be:

 - usable as a small thumbnail on a business card or as a gigantic graphic on a billboard